 “[B]itcoin is more than just a payment system.
 It is a financial platform of endless opportunities”.

-More specifically, it struck me that the little man could now mint tokens like companies could issues shares.
+More specifically, it struck me that the little man could now mint tokens like companies issue shares.
 These tokens could even mimic an IPO and be traded on a decentralized exchange.
 All for pennies!
-Compare this to the hundreds of thousands an IPO and stock market listing would cost in the old world of finance.
+Compare this to the hundreds of thousands of dollars an IPO and stock market listing would cost in the old world of finance.

 JPJA was the experiment which proved the point.
 Through a defined model of ownership, revenue and distribution – fully verifiable on the blockchain – a new financial reality was born.